What are Synthetic Fabrics? & What Makes them Not Sustainable?

 If that sounds good, you are in the right place!

-The term synthetic fibers, also sometimes referred to as manmade or artificial fibers, are textiles that are engineered through chemical processes instead of manufactured starting from natural sources.
+Synthetic fibers, often called manmade or artificial fibers, are textiles made through chemical processes rather than from natural sources.

-Synthetic fibers are made from polymers derived from petrochemicals or other raw materials.
+Manufacturers produce these fibers using polymers derived from petrochemicals or other raw materials.
 Commonly found synthetic fibers include polyester, nylon, acrylic, and Spandex.
-As human-made fibers resulting from complex manufacturing processes, these materials can be engineered to have specific qualities.
+Human-made fibers originate from complex manufacturing processes, allowing engineers to design them with specific qualities in mind.

 Given their consumer-friendly characteristics, these fibers have become widespread in several industries, including fashion, automotive manufacturing, and home furnishings.
 According to the non-profit organization Textile Exchange, in 2021, these fibers comprised 64 percent of the global fiber market, with 72 million tonnes of synthetic fibers produced that same year.

-Why is the production of Synthetic Fabrics a problem for the environment?
+What is the production of synthetic fabrics a problem for the environment?

 Despite their characteristics making them appetible to manufacturers and their consequential popularity in the market, synthetic fibers also have significant environmental drawbacks.